 - Time of Year & Increased Use: Often in the winter months, propane is used much more frequently than in the summer months.
 It is not uncommon to go through twice as much propane (or more!) in the winter than you would in the summer.
 Keep in mind all your appliances that may run on propane that get more use in the winter – mainly your furnace or heater.
 As an example, if you’ve set your thermostat to 68 degrees Fahrenheit (rather than turning it off completely) it is possible for your furnace to run in the middle of the night when temperatures dip far below that.
 This happens while you are sleeping and unaware, using more propane than you may anticipate.

 - Sealing and Weather Striping: Using an inexpensive sealant from any hardwood store on doors and windows can help keep your home warm in the winter and cool in the summer.
 It will assist in reducing your energy bills because air leaks are reduced.
 Weather-striping will also cut down on the time it takes for your home to reach your desired temperature.
 If you have not yet installed weather striping in your home, it may be the cause of increased propane use.

 - Comparing Dollars to Dollars & Gallons to Gallons: Sometimes we receive a propane bill and it can be higher than a previous bill.
-The immediate reaction should not be that there is a leak in your system but rather to take a look at previous delivery tickets.
+Take a look at previous delivery tickets first!
 Propane prices do fluctuate throughout the year (see our blog post about how your propane price is determined) and it could be that you’ve received the same, or close to the same, quantity as previous deliveries but at a higher price.
 Our customer service representatives are also available to discuss your deliveries in detail, just contact your local office.